 Action for Children

-‘My experience at Sirona was life-changing, when I first started I will admit I was sad and angry at the world and didn’t know what to do, but when interacting with the horse it made me realise that I was not alone and there is a light at the end of the tunnel.
-I made great attachments to the horses and people working there and I am forever grateful.
-As a consequence of Sirona I am now working at a racing yard and hopefully off to Newmarket next year’ – Participant
+‘My experience at sirona was life changing, when I first started I will admit I was sad and angry at the world and didn’t know what to do, but when interacting with the horse it made me realise that I was not alone and there is a light at the end of the tunnel.
+I made great attachments to the horse and people working there and I am forever grateful.
+As a consequence of being at Sirona I am now working at a racing yard and hopefully off to newmarket racing school next December.’ – Participant

 ‘The girls have learnt to look after and respect horses which has helped them look after themselves and each other.
 For ‘Z’, seeing how many times a horse breathes – I’ve noticed that when she gets panicky her breathing has slowed down so she’s much more relaxed.’ – Parent